EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

   The ``dd`` command will completely erase your MicroSD device so make sure you are targeting the correct one.

-Unzip and flash the image (we are using here the Rock 5B image):
+Unzip and flash the image (we are using here the NanoPC image):

 .. prompt:: bash $